-We have audited the accompanying balance sheets of Sunshine Biopharma, Inc. ("the Company") as of December 31, 2011 and the related statements of operations, stockholders' equity (deficit) and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Sunshine Biopharma, Inc. ("the Company") as of December 31, 2011 and the related statements of operations, stockholders' equity (deficit) and cash flows for the years then ended, and for the period from August 17, 2009 (inception) through December 31, 2010.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.